banorton/gote/README.md

 ## Tag Syntax

-Tags are specified on the first line of a note, separated by periods:
+Tags are specified on the first line of a note, starting with a period and separated by periods:

 ```
 .project.urgent.work
 ```

+The first line **must start with `.`** for tags to be recognized.
+Lines without a leading period are treated as regular content with no tags.

 Tags are automatically indexed and searchable.